-So the message in this publication is to prepare your organization.
+We are seeing the growing implications of climate risk for the preparation of financial statements, and we hope this latest edition of our US GAAP handbook will help you prepare.
 Ask yourself the questions that we pose, create your own checklist, and monitor your environment and circumstances.